Snowplow Parenting: 5 Common Types & Healthier Alternatives

 Implementing rules consistently is key.
 Avoid playing the role of Mr Nice Guy today and Mr Not-so-nice tomorrow by moving the goalposts.

-If parents keep changing the rules, children can become uncertain, frustrated, and resentful.
+It can be tempting to change the rule to make it easier for them, but that can lead to children becoming uncertain, frustrated, and resentful.
 It’s so important for everyone involved to know exactly what is expected of them and to feel that the rules are being applied fairly and consistently.

 By communicating rules clearly and enforcing them consistently, we can create an environment where everyone feels respected and valued.

-Here are five simple things to check today:
+Here are five simple things to check today to upgrade from snowplow parenting:

 Check out this list of age-appropriate chores for children aged 2 to 18.
 How do your children fair?
 Remember, it’s not about punishing children but teaching valuable life skills and a responsible mindset.